Some key developments in the eight years since Facebook's creation:

 August 2010: Facebook launches location feature, allowing people to share where they are with their friends and strangers.

 October 2010: Release of "The Social Network," a movie about Zuckerberg and the legal battles over Facebook's founding.
 It gets eight Academy Awards nominations and wins three.

 June 2011: Google launches rival social network called Plus.
 The Winklevoss twins end their legal battle over the idea behind Facebook.
 They had settled with Facebook for $65 million in 2008, but later sought more money.

 September 2011: Facebook introduces Timeline, a new version of the profile page.
 It shows highlights from a person's entire Facebook life rather than recent posts.

 November 2011: Facebook agrees to settle federal charges that it violated users' privacy by getting people to share more information than they agreed to when they signed up to the site.
 As part of a settlement, Facebook will allow independent auditors to review its privacy practices for two years.
 It also agrees to get approval from users before changing how the company handles their data.

 December 2011: Facebook completes its move to Menlo Park, Calif.
 Its address is 1 Hacker Way.

 February 2012: Facebook files for an initial public offering of stock.
 A few weeks later, it unveils new advertising opportunities for brands, allowing messages from them to mix in with Facebook status updates and photos.

-May 3, 2012: Facebook sets a price range of $28 to $35 for its IPO.
-At the high end, that could raise as much as $11.8 billion, before selling any extra stock reserved for high demand.
+May 2012: Facebook sets a price range of $28 to $35 for its IPO.
+At the high end, that could raise as much as $13.58 billion _ if the underwriters sell extra stock reserved for overallotments, which they will likely do.
 Facebook's offering values the company at $76 billion to $95 billion, based on the expected number of Facebook shares following the IPO.